johannalouise/repobepo/README.md

 ### Criteria

-We aim to achieve at least these criterias:
+We aim to achieve at least these criteria:

 **The TA can successful execute all the commands of the tutorial (mandatory)**
 * We have added images, lines of code and a video to make it easy for the TA to execute and install and integrate all the actions and apps that we have used in our tutorial.